Redume/Kekkai/docs/endpoints/create-chart.md

 - `RUB_USD` - Name of currencies.
 - `20241108` - Schedule request date in `YYYMMDD` format.
 - `DQVDN7` - Random file character identifier.

+All charts are in the charts folder, which is in the root directory (`./kekkai/chart`)